Thinking about divorcing an alcoholic? There are a few things you should know

 Key Takeaways

-• Alcoholism can cause profound issues in marital relationships, leading to financial strain, trust erosion, and potential divorce.
+• Alcoholism can cause profound issues in marital relationships, leading to financial strain, trust erosion, and divorce.

 • In fault-based divorce states, alcoholism may be considered under grounds such as cruelty or abandonment.